praveens-git-bit/Build2024-FabricDocument/exercise4.md

 6. **Paste** the query provided below in the query section.

+Note: *If you see the answer not sure, please move ahead with the next step, as realtime copilot doesn't behave as expected*

 ```BASH
 What is the average temperature every 1 min?
 ```